 If /F is active (low) on the assertion of /RE, an internal refresh cycle is executed.
 This cycle refreshes the row address supplied by an internal refresh counter.
 This counter is incremented at the end of the cycle in preparation for the next /F refresh cycle.
-At least 1,024 /F cycles must be executed every 64ms. /F refresh cycles can be hidden because cache memory can be read under column address control throughout the entire /F cycle. /F cycles are the only active cycles where /S can be disabled.
+At least 1,024 /F cycles must be executed every 64ms. /F refresh cycles can be hidden because cache memory can be read under column address control throughout the entire /F cycle. /F cycles are the only active cycles during which /S can be disabled. /RE must be held high for 300ns prior to initialization.